Vlahaka/Nilogism/main_paper.md

 **Cognition** includes not only perception and memory, but also an innate directional tendency that seeks favorable outcomes.
 This tendency *appears like purpose*, but it is **not consciously chosen**.
 It is the seedbed from which real **purpose** may eventually emerge.

+**Therefore:**

-Cognition = Awareness + Perception + Time
+**Cognition = Identity + Perception + Memory + Time**

-Where:

-Awareness = the internal distinction between self and environment

-Perception = the mechanism by which external input is detected and patterned

-Time = the context that allows patterns to persist, change, and react

 ---

-# What is purpose?
+# What is Purpose?

 **On Wikipedia:**

-"Purpose is the end for which something is done, created or for which it exists.
+> "Purpose is the end for which something is done, created or for which it exists.
 Purpose is an abiding intention to achieve a long-term goal that is both personally meaningful and makes a positive mark on the world.
-It is part of the topic of intentionality and goal-seeking behavior.
+It is part of the topic of intentionality and goal-seeking behavior."

-**Related concepts and subjects:**

-> **Goal,** a desired result or possible outcome
->
-> **Intention,** the state of intending something or the action intended
->
-> **Motivation,** a driving factor for actions, willingness, and goals
->
-> **Determination or resolve**
->
-> **Meaningful life** — a life of purpose
->
-> **Purpose clause,** in grammar a dependent adverbial clause expressing purpose
->
-> **Purpose of life,** questions regarding the significance of living or existence in general
->
-> **Teleology,** the philosophical attempt to describe things in terms of their apparent purpose or goal
->
-> **Teleonomy,** the apparent purposefulness of structures and functions in living organisms"

 While the definition of purpose on Wikipedia is detailed and captures many dimensions of the concept, including motivation, intentionality, and teleological structure, it overlooks one critical distinction: